gisaia/aias/README.md

 | `HEAD /collections/{collectionID}/items/{featureId}/assets/{asset_name}`      | `application/json`  |   | 200       | Returns 200 if exists                                                                |
 | `DELETE /collections/{collectionID}/items/{featureId}/assets/{asset_name}`      | `application/json`  |  | 200       | Deletes the asset from the data store.                                              |

 By default, the service manages the assets.
 When an item is registered, the service checks that the managed asset exists.
 This means that the asset must be added before the item.
 Deleting an item is cascaded on the managed assets.
-An assest can be unmanged by setting `asset.aeo:managed=False` (or `asset.aeo__managed=False`)
+An assest can be unmanged by setting `asset.airs:managed=False` (or `asset.airs__managed=False`)

-### Running AEOPRS
+### Running AIRS

-AEOPRS requires
+AIRS requires
 - python 3.10
 - an elasticsearch
 - an object store (S3, GS or minio)